Jimmie Davis

-James Houston Davis (September 11, 1899 – November 5, 2000) was an American singer, songwriter, and politician.
-After achieving fame for releasing both sacred and popular songs, Davis served as governor of Louisiana from 1944 to 1948 and again from 1960 to 1964.
-As Governor, Davis was an opponent of efforts to desegregate Louisiana.
+James Houston Davis (September 11, 1899 – November 5, 2000) was an American singer, songwriter, and Democratic Party politician.
+After achieving fame for releasing both sacred and popular songs, Davis served as the 47th governor of Louisiana from 1944 to 1948 and again from 1960 to 1964.

-Davis was a nationally popular country music and gospel singer from the 1930s into the 1960s, occasionally recording and performing as late as the early 1990s.
+Davis was a nationally popular country music and gospel singer from the 1930s into the 1960s, helping country music gain appeal beyond the rural southern U.S. and occasionally recording and performing as late as the early 1990s.
+His most popular song, a cover of "You Are My Sunshine", was released in 1940 and would become Louisiana's official state song.
 He appeared as himself in a number of Hollywood movies.
 He was inducted into six halls of fame, including the Country Music Hall of Fame, the Southern Gospel Music Association Hall of Fame, and the Louisiana Music Hall of Fame.

+First elected in 1944, Davis served two non-consecutive terms as governor of Louisiana, during which he implemented the first driver's licensing, public employee pension, and civil service systems in Louisiana and opposed desegregation.
 At the time of his death in 2000, he was the oldest living former governor as well as the last living governor to have been born in the 19th century.

 Early life and career

 Childhood and birth date confusion

-Davis was born to a sharecropping couple, the former Sarah Elizabeth Works (1877–1965) and Samuel Jones Davis (1873–1945), in Beech Springs, southeast of Quitman in Jackson Parish, north Louisiana.
-It is now a ghost town.
-The family was so poor that young Jimmie did not have a bed in which to sleep until he was nine years old.

-Davis was not sure of his date of birth; according to The New York Times, "Various newspaper and magazine articles over the last 70 years said he was born in 1899, 1901, 1902 or 1903.
+Davis was born in Quitman, Louisiana, as one of 11 children to sharecropper parents.
+He was not sure of his date of birth; according to The New York Times, "Various newspaper and magazine articles over the last 70 years said he was born in 1899, 1901, 1902 or 1903.
 He told The New York Times several years ago that his sharecropper parents could never recall just when he was born – he was, after all, one of 11 children – and that he had not had the slightest idea when it really was."
-The birth date listed on his Country Music Hall of Fame plaque is September 11, 1902.
-The 1900 US Census recorded his birth as September 1899, which his parents would have told the census taker.
+The birth date listed on his Country Music Hall of Fame plaque is September 11, 1904.

 Education

-Davis graduated from Beech Springs High School and from Soule Business College, in New Orleans.
-Davis received his bachelor's degree in history from the Baptist-affiliated Louisiana College in Pineville in Rapides Parish.
-He received a master's degree from Louisiana State University in Baton Rouge.

-His 1927 master's thesis, which examines the intelligence levels of different races, is titled Comparative Intelligence of Whites, Blacks and Mulattoes.
+Davis graduated from Beech Springs High School and Soule Business College, before completing a bachelor's degree at Louisiana College (now Louisiana Christian University) in 1924.
+He graduated from Louisiana State University in 1927 with a Master of Arts in psychology; his thesis, which examines the intelligence levels of different races, is titled Comparative Intelligence of Whites, Blacks and Mulattoes.

 Career beginnings

-During the late 1920s, Davis taught history (and, unofficially, yodeling) for a year at the former Dodd College for Girls in Shreveport.
+During the late 1920s, Davis taught history and social studies for a year at the former Dodd College for Girls in Shreveport.
 The college president, Monroe E. Dodd, who was also the pastor of First Baptist Church of Shreveport and a radio preacher, invited Davis to serve on the faculty.
+During his teaching career, Davis also performed music on Friday nights for Shreveport radio station KWKH.